16 Publications

 · Nov 2004

 Catastrophic events including those sparked by terrorism have cast a pall over society in recent years.
-Events such as September 11th or the bombing of the Alfred P. Murrah Federal Building in Okalahoma City demonstrated a sudden surge in telephone call volume.
+Events such as September 11th or the bombing of the Alfred P. Murrah Federal Building in Oklahoma City demonstrated a sudden surge in telephone call volume.
 These events indicated that communications systems, including cellular, can fail as a re...

 · Nov 2004